Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Methodology

 We summarize the progressive procedure in Algorithm~\ref{alg:verify}.
-Specifically, we use Gurobi 9.5~\cite{gurobi2021gurobi} as the solver for the encoded MIQCP $\mathcal{M}$ and denote in Line~\ref{alg:verify:interim} the returned interim results from the solver, namely optimization status $s$ (\textsf{optimal}, \textsf{timeout} or \textsf{infeasible}), solution count $n$, objective $obj$, counterexample $\textbf{x}'$, solving gap $\alpha$ and execution time $t_{exec}$.
-The status returned can be optimal (\textsf{OPT}), satisfied (\textsf{SAT}), undetermined (\textsf{UNDTM}) and unsatisfied (\textsf{UNSAT}).
-Additionally, to prevent the verifier from executing unboundedly, we place a time limit $t_{limit}$ on the overall algorithm.
-Lastly, apart from fastening the verification process, another advantage of such a progressive procedure is that one can still attain a good lower bound of the optimal objective if a timeout occurs (Algorithm~\ref{alg:verify}, Line~\ref{alg:verify:undetermined_2}).
+Additionally, to prevent the verifier from executing unboundedly, we place a pre-defined time limit $t_{limit}$ on the algorithm.
+We employ Gurobi 9.5~\cite{gurobi2021gurobi} to solve the progressively encoded MIQCPs $\mathcal{M}$.
+As shown in Line~\ref{alg:verify:interim}, for each call on a sub-region, the solver returns an interim tuple including the optimization status $s$ (being \textsf{optimal}, \textsf{timeout} or \textsf{infeasible}), solution count $n$, objective $obj$, counterexample $\textbf{x}'$, solving gap $\alpha$ and execution time $t_{exec}$.
+Based on the interim tuple, we check if the verification is done optimally (\textsf{OPT}), timed out with a sub-optimal solution (\textsf{SAT}), timed out with no solution (\textsf{UNDTM}), unsatisfied (\textsf{UNSAT}), or to be continued with the next sub-region.
+Each of these conditions will be appended with corresponding data from the interim tuple to form the final verification result.
+Notably, apart from fastening the verification process, another advantage of such a progressive procedure is that one can still attain a good lower bound of the optimal objective if a timeout occurs (i.e., Algorithm~\ref{alg:verify}, Line~\ref{alg:verify:undetermined_2}).